Dogs think, feel & learn.

 Your exercises

 You are the person who will learn to recognize and strengthen a calm, cognitive state in your dog in your own home.
+Start with zero distractions to teach needed skills before going out into the world.

 From your dog's perspective, you (not a professional trainer) know all the answers to relieve discomfort and guide them toward new behaviors that give dogs what they need and what we want.